MattyAyOh/Adv360-Pro-ZMK/README.md

 Matt's Notes:
 - `alttab` branch has the manually overridden macro that actually has the correct human key presses that will cause a cmd tab.
 Without this, the keys are pressed too close together
 - Go to the Web GUI (https://kinesiscorporation.github.io/Adv360-Pro-GUI) and change branch to `alttab`.
 Then update keys, commit changes, and flash firmware
+- To get into bootloading mode, just use the paperclip to push the reset button twice in a row

 ## Modifying the keymap